Skip to main content

 Case study

-Australia’s first large-scale energy from waste project – a 36 MW plant at Kwinana in Western Australia – is expected to power up to 50,000 homes using household waste, contributing to the grid stability of the South West Interconnected System.
+Australia’s first large-scale energy from waste project – a 38 MW plant at Kwinana in Western Australia – is expected to power more than 50,000 homes using household waste, contributing to the grid stability of the South West Interconnected System.

 $90m